 Federal law prohibits the unlawful possession, use, sale, or distribution of drugs.
 Texas state law prohibits the possession, use, sale, manufacture, or delivery of a controlled substance without legal authorization.
 A controlled substance includes any drug, substance or immediate precursor covered under the Texas Controlled Substances Act, including but not limited to opiates, barbiturates, amphetamines, marijuana, and hallucinogens.
 The possession of drug paraphernalia is also prohibited under Texas state law.
 Drug paraphernalia includes all equipment, products and material of any kind that are used to facilitate, or intended or designed to facilitate, violations of the Texas Controlled Substances Act.
-According to System Policy 34.02, Drugs and Alcohol Abuse, all students and employees are expected to abide by federal and state laws pertaining to controlled substances and illicit drugs.
+According to System Policy 34.02, Drugs and Alcohol Abuse, the Texas A&M University System strictly prohibits the unlawful manufacture, distribution (including sales), dispensation, possession or use of illicit drugs on Texas A&M University System property while on official duty and/or as part of any Texas A&M University System activity.
+All students and employees are expected to abide by federal and state laws pertaining to controlled substances and illicit drugs.
 More specifically, student codes of conduct governing students at the RELLIS campus prohibit using, possessing, being under the influence of, manufacturing, or distributing illegal drugs or illegally obtained/possessed controlled substances.
 Alleged violations of federal and state laws may result in criminal charges.
+Consequences could result in criminal charges/arrest by UPD or other law enforcement agencies for law violations.
 Institutional conduct charges may be pursued against those alleged to have violated institutional policies and/or state/federal laws concerning controlled substances.